Does Imprimatur & Nihil Obstat = Church approval?

 For example's sake, let us say there is a visionary in Paris France seeing mystic visions, and a bishop in New York has been given a copy of their messages and decides to give it the Imprimatur and Nihil Obstat.
 This means he has decided that the people of his diocese in New York may read the book that was presented to him for review as he sees no error in it, and basically, only in his diocese as he does not have jurisdiction in another bishop's diocese.
 Furthermore, if the bishop in Paris has not ruled on the visionary, this Imprimatur and and Nihil Obstat is not official Church approval of that mystic's visions and messages.

-Also, there is this scenario to consider: the bishop in New York can only judge what is literally in a book presented to him, so there remains the possibiliy if the mystic in Paris had said other bad things that were not in the book, he would not know about it and could only judge what is in the book.
+Also, there is this scenario to consider: the bishop in New York can only judge what is literally in a book presented to him, so there remains the possibility if the mystic in Paris had said other bad things that were not in the book, he would not know about it and could only judge what is in the book.
 So, he may see that the book itself may be okay, but he would not know if the mystic is false as the errors are not included in the text given to him, - the New York bishop would not know that they had said something contrary to the Church's teachings elsewhere that is not in the book.
 So, without knowing, the New York bishop would have given an 'imprimatur' and 'nihil obstat' to a fake mystic.

 Also, if the bishop from Paris decides to rule completely against that mystic and declares them absolutely 'not supernatural' with no evidence their visions or messages come from Heaven - this is automatic condemnation pronounced by and for the entire Church regarding that mystic's messages, and, would completely annul what the Bishop of New York decided.

 + A book in Spanish about Garabandal entitled “Las Apariciones No Son Un Mito: el interrogante de Garabandal” (1965) was presented to the Bishop Manuel Pio López of Jalapa Mexico for his approval.
 He gave it in July 8, 1966 – while the local bishop of Garandal had already ruled the apparitions were 'NOT SUPERNATURAL'.
 While the Mexican bishop noted there was nothing in the book against faith or morals and gave permission that the book be printed in 1966 in his diocese, this does NOT mean the apparitions of Garabandal are approved.
-To this day, the local bishop in whose diocese Garabandal is has ruled Garabandal is 'not supernatural-nonconstat', therefore, the visions are not yet approved by the Church.
+To this day, the local bishop in whose diocese Garabandal is has ruled Garabandal is 'not supernatural-nonconstat', which has been upheld by the Vatican, therefore, the visions are not yet approved by the Church.
 So, this is one example how the Imprimatur and Nihil Obstat in a book DO NOT equal full Church approval of an apparition or mystic.

 + A book called “Mary Mystical Rose: Montichiari-Fontanelle” by A.M.
 Weigl received the Imprimatur and Nihil Obstat c.
 1974-1975 by two German ecclesastics, Rev. Erhardsberger and Bishop Rudolf Graber of Regensburg.
 However, as they are from Germany, they have no authority to declare the visions authentic.
 These visions of 'Rosa Mystica' to Pierina Guilli (1947) took place in Italy, so it would only be the bishop in charge of the locale of Montichiari, which is the bishop of Brescia, who would have the authority to declare the apparitions authentic or not.
 In fact, the local bishop of Brescia supported by the Congregation of the Doctrine of the Faith in 1984 declared them 'not credible' therefore, 'NOT SUPERNATURAL' meaning there is no official church approval for them, this position was again affirmed in 2013.
 The current bishop is re-investigating the visions since 2019, but no approval has been given yet – so the Nihil Obstat and Imprimatur found in a book do not mean these visions are approved.

 So, if a bishop gives a Nihil Obstat, it means he has found nothing objectionable in a book and it may be printed and read in his diocese, but as we have seen in the scenario presented above, bishops can give the Nihil Obstat to an unapproved apparition.
-Some bishops may even miss errors, especially if they do not have authority to judge a mystic:
+Some bishops may even miss errors, especially if they do not have jurisdictional authority to judge a mystic:

 + An obvious case is 'Luz de Maria' of Argentina.
 Her work has been given an Imprimatur and Nihil Obstat by a bishop of Nicaragua, but he is not her local bishop and therefore she is not officially Church approved.
 Her own local bishop has not declared her visions of 'supernatural origin' as far as I am aware, and, the bishop of Nicaragua even missed some major errors - it is a wonder how she ever obtained a Nihil Obstat for her printed books.
 (See more about her problematic messages, click here.)